YufeiGao6/new_fp/README.md

 ## Technical Achievements
-- **Tech Achievement 1**: Email verification for signing up.
+- **Tech Achievement 1**: Email verification for signing up. (worked with localhost, does not work on heroku)
+- **Tech Achievement 2**: Auto generates users' profile photo.
 - **Tech Achievement 3**: Password encryption.
 The users' passwords are much more safe now.
 - **Tech Achievement 4**: Improved post loading algorithm(load newest/hottest).
 - **Tech Achievement 5**: User can anonymously create new posts.
 - **Tech Achievement 6**: Added emoji picker in create post window.
 This makes the post more interesting now!

-### Design/Evaluation Achievements
+### Design Achievements
 - **Design Achievement 1**: Post are now draggable.
 Users can drag any post and stick it on any position on the screen.
 - **Design Achievement 2**: Added a welcome page.
 - **Design Achievement 3**: Changed color scheme to gray and white style.